9 Key Food and Beverage Industry Trends (2022-2025)

 Example of a cooking robot in action.

-And last year, it was announced that fast-food chain White Castle would be trying it out too.
+And in 2020, it was announced that fast-food chain White Castle would be trying it out too.

 But Miso Robotics isn’t stopping there.